teoshuting/Campaign-Conversion-Checker/README.md

 3. **Campaign Parameters** – Start date, query period, distributor, and target country.
 ![Upload Master File](/images/step_3.png)
-   * If you are using the synthetic data, choose any date in 2024)

 4. **Automated Matching** – Finds leads that became business opportunities.
 ![Upload Master File](/images/matches.png)